 When is asbestos in schools not deemed to pose a risk to health?

-Risk is considerably reduced for material in parts of the building which are unlikely to be disturbed, or areas where there is not a high chance of maintenance work being carried out.
+Risk is considerably reduced for material in parts of the building which are unlikely to be disturbed or in areas where there is not a high chance of maintenance work being carried out.

 Additionally, if the asbestos is in good condition, and unlikely to be damaged, it shouldn’t pose a significant risk to the health of pupils, staff or visitors.

-Having proper asbestos management plans and asbestos testing also mitigates the hazards – as does agreeing not to pin or tack children’s work to ceiling or insulation board tiles.
+Having proper asbestos management plans and asbestos testing of any suspected ACMs also mitigates the hazards – as does agreeing not to pin or tack children’s work to ceiling or insulation board tiles.

 Finally, all staff should understand the potential dangers of asbestos in their school.